mooseyscountrygarden.com » Rose Garden « David Austin Roses | New Zealand Roses »

 Phyllis Bide RosePhyllis Bide Rose...

-Phyllis Bide is a restrained (almost shy) small climbing rose with fluffy pinkish flowers.
+Phyllis Bide is a restrained (almost shy) small climbing rose with fluffy pinkish apricot flowers.
 After rain they get beautifully speckled with darker pink spots.
 They remind me of flowers made of crepe paper.

 New Dawn RoseNew Dawn Rose...